lachlan11037/Physical-Computing/README.md

   <img src="https://media.giphy.com/media/26gR2qGRnxxXAvhBu/giphy.gif" alt"" width="280" height="250">
   <dt>What does a Raspberry PI do?<dt>

 <dd> A Raspberry Pi is a credit card-sized computer originally designed for education, inspired by the 1981 BBC Micro.
-The Raspberry Pi is slower than a modern laptop or desktop but is still a complete Linux computer and can provide all the expected abilities that implies, at a low-power consumption level.<dd>
+The Raspberry Pi is slower than a modern laptop or desktop but is still a complete Linux computer and can provide all the expected abilities that implies, at a low-power consumption level.
+The Raspberry PI is basically an upgraded version of the Ardunio as it runs the exact same way it does with extended capabilities and a better microcontroller overall.<dd>